 Cruises have one of the highest satisfaction ratings for vacations according to consumer surveys.
 They appeal to a wide range of interests and can meet a variety of budgets.
 When planning a cruise, it’s important to understand the cruise line’s policy and what your responsibilities and entitlements are.

 When you sign on the dotted line, you are waiving your rights and agreeing to any and all changes the cruise line may implement.
 Your planned vacation may change.
 Cruise lines reserve the right to alter their itineraries for any reason.
 They can change the ship you are sailing on and the ports of call.
 They have the option of changing the dates and the arrival and departure times.
 A port could be dropped at the last minute or substituted for another.

 In other words, the ports of call you signed up for when you purchased the cruise may not be the ones you end up visiting.
 The new ports may even be in another country.
-You may have signed up for a cruise that was scheduled to visit ports of call in Italy but later found out that the ports of call will now be in Spain.
+You may have signed up for a cruise that was scheduled to visit ports of call in Italy but later found out that the ports will now be in Spain.

 To give you an idea, here is a sample policy from Norwegian Cruise Line:

 “In the event of strikes, lockouts, stoppages of labor, riots, weather conditions, mechanical difficulties or any other reason whatsoever, Norwegian Cruise Line has the right to cancel, advance, postpone or substitute any scheduled sailing or itinerary without prior notice.
 Norwegian Cruise Line shall not be responsible for failure to adhere to published arrival and departure times for any of its ports of call.
 Norwegian Cruise Line may, but is not obliged to, substitute another vessel for any sailing and cannot be liable for any loss to passengers by reason of such cancellation, advancement, postponement or substitution.”

 When cruise lines change their itinerary at the last minute, it creates a problem for many cruisers.
 Oftentimes cruisers set up their own tours at the ports of call and have to pay in advance.
 This money may be nonrefundable.